oracle-livelabs/common/gitlab-workshop/compute/compute.md

 ## Task 6: Setup DNS

-One of the requirement for GitLab configuration is to use https protocol for secure communication between the server and the client.
+One of the requirement for GitLab configuration is to use *https* protocol for secure communication between the server and the client.
 During the configuration the TLS certificates are automatically requested and configured on the GitLab server.
-Since, the certificates are always bound to a DNS domain, therefore it is essentail to bind the IP address of the server to a domain name that would later be used for configuring and accessing GitLab securely.
+Since, the certificates are always bound to a DNS domain, therefore it is essential to bind the IP address of the server to a domain name that would later be used for configuring and accessing GitLab securely.

-If you are using an external DNS management service then configure the Public IP address of the GitLab server to the desired domain.
+If you are using an external DNS management service, then configure the Public IP address of the GitLab server to the desired domain.
 For the purpose of this LiveLab, I will use OCI's DNS Management service to create the DNS entry for the GitLab server.
-The domain name is already registered with an exteranl registrar, and the nameservers are configured to point to Oracle Cloud Infrastructure's Nameservers.
+The domain name is already registered with an external registrar, and the nameservers are configured to point to Oracle Cloud Infrastructure's Nameservers.

 1. In the Console, open the navigation menu and click **Networking**.
 Under **DNS Management**, click **Zones** and create a new **Public Zone**.
 * The domain name registered for this lab is cloudlab.site.
 Select the Zone Type as Primary from the drop-down list.